lavolp3/MMM-AVStock/README.md

-    poolInterval : 1000*15, // If your AV account is free, at least 13 sec is needed. mode : "table", // "table", "ticker", "series" candleSticks : false //show candle sticks if mode is Series coloredCandles : true //colored bars: red and green for negative and positiva candles }
+    poolInterval : 1000*15, // If your AV account is free, at least 13 sec is needed. mode : "table", // "table", "ticker", "series" candleSticks : false //show candle sticks if mode is Series coloredCandles : false //colored bars: red and green for negative and positive candles }
 },
 ```